AARP Eye Center

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

 “It’s not a surprise when you think about how many menopausal symptoms — including depression, anxiety and even cognitive fog — actually stem from the brain rather than the ovaries,” says Lisa Mosconi, director of the Women’s Brain Initiative and associate director of the Alzheimer’s Prevention Clinic at Weill Cornell Medical College/NewYork-Presbyterian Hospital.

 Research backs her up.
-A study Mosconi published this past June in the journal Scientific Reports scanned the brains of 161 women between the ages of 40 and 65 who were in various stages of perimenopausal and post-menopausal transition.
+Mosconi published a study this past June in the journal Scientific Reports that scanned the brains of 161 women between the ages of 40 and 65 who were in various stages of perimenopausal and post-menopausal transition.
 She found a trove of data on brain changes during menopause, including a decrease of both gray and white matter, increases in deposits of the Alzheimer’s-associated protein amyloid beta, and a decrease in glucose, the main fuel source for your body’s cells.

 And estrogen plays a role in all of them.
 “We think about this hormone as mainly a reproductive hormone, but it’s actually the ‘master regulator’ of the female brain,” she explains.
 “It literally pushes neurons to burn glucose to make energy"; it’s also involved in growth, plasticity and immunity.
 As a result, it keeps your brain younger and healthier, she says.